-INFORMATION TECHNOLOGY is a major resource that is used across the whole curriculum.
+COMPUTING is a major resource that is used across the whole curriculum.
 Interactive whiteboards are the central teaching tool in every classroom.
 Children use computers, laptops and tablets in every area of learning.
 Each child has a folder on the network where they can save and access their work.
 The Internet is used widely to support the children’s learning.

 CENTRAL RESOURCE BOOKS, fiction and non-fiction are a valuable resource.
 It is the responsibility of the class teacher using them to ensure they are returned to their correct place in good order.

 HEALTH AND SAFETY issues are the responsibility of all who work in the school.
 It is incumbent on each member of staff to familiarise him/herself with the Health and Safety policy and associated issues.